You were wandering how to make that amazing Fried Spring Rolls you have tried that time? Well, it’s not that difficult at all.

 - Pickled papaya and carrot are just a nice complement, but instead you can serve any other fresh or pickled salad (lettuce, cucumber, cabbage…)

-Spring rolls are great as a snack, in addition to some other dish or even as a main – we eat them in so many occasions and we never get bored.
+Fried Spring rolls are great as a snack.
+Moreover, add them to some other dish or even as a main.
+We eat them in so many occasions and we love them.

-Also, you can experiment with the ingredients and add whatever comes to your mind – some other kind of meat, pawns or even make it with vegetables only.
+In addition, you can experiment with the ingredients and add whatever comes to your mind.
+Slome other kind of meat, pawns or even make it with vegetables only.

 We like to make them for all kinds of parties – spring rolls are something that literally everyone loves.